gigirassy/testingapollo/content/services.md

 I also run a Snowflake proxy, with a capacity of 5 and a port range of 62950-63000.
 This allows people in censored countries to use parts of the internet at no cost or risk to me.

 ### Specs:
-Blurr is a WebDock KVM VPS, located in Denmark and running Ubuntu Noble 24.04 with daily backups.
-He's named after a TFA character.
+Both are named after TFA characters.
 Cliffjumper, my former small VPS, has been retired.
-I will be getting a small VPS from a different provider to save on costs.
 #### Blurr
 * About 12GB RAM
 * 6 threads
 * 80GB space
+* Denmark-located
+* WebDock KVM VPS running Ubuntu Noble 24.04
+#### Wasp
+* 6GB RAM
+* 3 cores
+* 50 GB space
+* South Africa-located
 #### Other
 * Hat.sh and IT Tools are hosted on Vercel at no cost to me.